-S.5.4.4 Diridon Design Variant
+S.5.4.5 Diridon Design Variant

 Within the San Jose Diridon Station Approach Subsection, the Authority developed a design variant intended to optimize speed, which would be applicable to Alternative A only.
 The Diridon Design Variant would alter the San Jose Diridon Station north and south approaches and modify the station platforms to increase the design speed from 15 mph to 40 mph.
 North of the station, the design alterations would change the horizontal placement of the freight and electrified passenger tracks up to 37 feet to the east between Santa Clara Street and Julian Street.
 From the south end of the station to San Carlos Street, the design alterations would adjust the horizontal placement of the electrified passenger tracks by up to 1 foot.
-The incremental differences in environmental impacts for Alternative A with the Diridon Design Variant compared to Alternative A without the Diridon Design Variant are summarized in Section 3.19, Design Variant to Optimize Speed, of the Draft EIR/EIS.